sammyhasan17/SEC-Portfolio-Analysis/readME.md

 ### Why?

+* Ensures comparisons are across similar calendar windows
-* Keeps comparisons fresh and aligned to the same time periods
+* Keeps analysis consistent and fresh
-* Ensures data consistency for dashboards updated quarterly
+* Designed for Quarterly & Annual Reports

 ---

 ## 🧠 What Do These Metrics Mean?

-Net Sales → topline growth
+Net Sales → how much we are earning

 Gross Profit → production efficiency